-The American University Alumni Awards are the highest honors presented by the AU Alumni Association on an annual basis.
+The American University Alumni Awards are the highest honors presented by the AU Alumni Association.
 Selected through a highly competitive process, each recipient has made a lasting impact on society and on AU through outstanding professional, philanthropic, or volunteer accomplishments.

 Neil Kerwin Alumni Achievement Award